Funtown Splashtown USA

-Funtown Splashtown USA, commonly referred to as Funtown is a family-owned amusement park located in Saco, Maine, in the United States.
+Funtown Splashtown USA, often referred to as simply Funtown, is a family-owned amusement park and water park located in Saco, Maine.

 History

-In 1960, Ken Cormier (October 8, 1932 – January 8, 2013) and his wife Violet Cormier opened Marvel Drive-In, a drive-in restaurant.
-Ken’s brother-in-law, Andre Dallaire had opened a mini-golf course next to Marvel Drive-In the previous year.
-In 1963, Andre opened a go-kart track behind his mini golf course, and in 1964 Ken added batting cages and an archery range in 1967 behind Marvel Drive-In.
+In 1960, Ken Cormier and his wife Violet opened Marvel Drive-In, a drive-in restaurant, next door to a miniature golf course owned by Ken’s brother-in-law, Andre Dallaire.
+The golf course had been installed the previous year.
+In 1963, Andre opened a go-kart track behind the golf course, and in 1964 and 1967, Ken added batting cages and an archery range, respectively, behind Marvel Drive-In.
 Over the next few years, Cormier and Dallaire added several kiddie and carnival-style rides including SkySlides and Swinging Gyms.
-A gift shop was also opened.

-In 1967, Cormier and Dallaire formed a partnership and established Funtown USA Over the next few years, Funtown added a Zipper, outdoor bumper cars, and a Bayern Kurve named “Luv Machine.”
+In 1967, Cormier and Dallaire formed a partnership and established Funtown USA.
+Over the next few years, Funtown added a Zipper, bumper cars, and a Bayern Kurve named “Luv Machine”.

-In 1996, Cormier bought out the remaining Dallaire interest at the park and renamed it to Funtown Splashtown USA with the addition of a waterpark.
+In 1996, Cormier bought out the remaining Dallaire interest at the park, and renamed it to Funtown Splashtown USA with the addition of a water park to the property.

-Featured attractions

-The park features Northern New England’s tallest and longest wooden roller coaster, Excalibur, as well as New England's longest and tallest log flume, Thunder Falls.
-It also has a 220 ft Drop Tower called Dragon's Descent.

-One of the park's most popular rides is the Astrosphere, an indoor Scrambler which features a state-of-the-art laser and light show while playing ELO's "Fire on High."
+The park features a wooden roller coaster called Excalibur, as well as New England's longest and tallest log flume, Thunder Falls.
+It also has a 220 ft drop tower called Dragon's Descent.
+One of the park's most popular rides is the Astrosphere, an indoor Scrambler which features a laser light show while playing Electric Light Orchestra's "Fire on High".

-The Splashtown area features Pirate's Paradise, a large interactive waterpark playground which dumps hundreds of gallons of water onto its guests every few minutes.
-For the 2007 season, an expansion was built that doubled the size of the waterpark and added two new thrill slides, Tornado and Mammoth.
-An additional expansion in 2012 added another 6 thrill slides to Splashtown.
+The Splashtown water park features Pirate's Paradise, a large interactive water playground.
+For the 2007 season, the water park's size was doubled in an expansion that added two new water slides, Tornado and Mammoth.
+An additional expansion in 2012 added another six water slides to Splashtown.